The Sam Rich Lecture Series

 The magnanimous funds bequeathed upon Dr. Sam Rich’s passing will allow the Hinckley Institute to bring preeminent global leaders and thinkers to the state for large-scale speaking engagements.

-Dr. S. Grover “Sam” Rich Jr. (1918–2009) dedicated his life to the study of international relations.
+Dr. Samuel Grover Rich Jr. known to his friends as “Sam” (1918–2009), dedicated his life to the study of international relations.
 Dr. Rich earned degrees at the University of Utah and Stanford, returning to the U as a professor of political science for 31 years.
 Before entering his career in academia, Dr. Rich served as the American Vice Consul in Valencia, Spain, during World War II.
 He received the University of Utah’s first Ford Foundation fellowship, allowing him to study the international relations programs at Princeton, Yale, and Columbia before establishing a program at the U. Dr. Rich lectured at renowned institutions around the world and was appointed by President John F. Kennedy to serve as a Professor of Foreign Affairs at the National War College in Washington, DC, in 1962.
 Wherever he taught, Dr. Rich was beloved by his many students; he challenged their views and broadened their minds in the field of global affairs.